dell-cloud-marketplace/docker-varnish/README.md

 A configuration file called **config.template** needs to be created and exist in the docker host volume directory before launching the docker-varnish container.

-Copy the [default.template](https://github.com/dell-cloud-marketplace/docker-varnish/blob/master/default.template) to create the config.template file.
+Copy the [default.template](https://github.com/dell-cloud-marketplace/docker-varnish/blob/master/default.template) to create the a new file called **config.template**.
 Then modify the backend default .host and .port parameters to explicity specify the IP address and port of the host that Varnish will cache:

     backend default {
         .host = "192.168.171.12";